 This is also seen from the research into Elliott wave theory.
 For example, if you take the third wave, you will find that the third wave can be further broken down into one smaller degree.
-This smaller degree comprises of the typical five wave pattern.
+This smaller degree comprises the typical five-wave pattern.
 Likewise, if you zoom out, you will find that the wave you look at is actually part of a larger degree.

 Ralph Elliott understood the fractal nature of the Elliott wave and thus came up with different naming conventions.
 Avid Elliott wave traders will be easily able to recognize the waves based on the convention.

 Examples of this include the Grand Cycle, the Grand Super Cycle, Minutte, Sub-minutte, etc.